Hanna Vasilevich (Belarus)

-Hanna Vasilevich is a research associate for the project on Belarus, she will also contribute to the cluster Citizenship and Ethics.
+Hanna Vasilevich is a research associate for the project on Belarus, she will also contribute to the cluster Politics and Civil Society.

 She is completing her PhD in International Relations and European Studies at the Metropolitan University /International Relations Institute in Prague, on the role of identity in state creation with a case study on Belarus.
 Starting from 2009 she was a tutor in several courses including Nations and Nationalism (MUP in Prague), Communism and Religion (Charles University), and provided regular quest lectures on Belarusian nationalism (NYU in Prague).